Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Introduction

-This paper is broken into two main parts: we first adapt \cite{mhs} to construct MHS/MTS for relative Malcev homotopy types of quasi-projective varieties in \S \ref{quprojsn}, but only when the monodromy around the divisor is trivial.
-A more general case (unitary monodromy around the divisor) is addressed in \S \ref{nontrivsn}.
-Whereas the $\cS$-splittings of \cite{mhs} were realised concretely using the principle of two types, the second part of the paper (\S\S \ref{splitsn}--\ref{nonabsplitsn}) establishes abstract existence results for $\cS$-splittings of general mixed Hodge and mixed twistor structures.
-These latter results are then needed to construct mixed Hodge and mixed twistor structures on relative Malcev homotopy groups of quasi-projective varieties (\S \ref{qpin}).
+Whereas the $\cS$-splittings for projective varieties are realised concretely using the principle of two types, the last part of the paper establishes abstract existence results for $\cS$-splittings of general mixed Hodge and mixed twistor structures (Corollary \ref{allsplit}).
+These latter results are then used to construct mixed Hodge and mixed twistor structures on relative Malcev homotopy groups of quasi-projective varieties (Corollaries \ref{mhspin2} and \ref{unitsingmtspin}).

-The structure of the paper is as follows: \S \ref{nonabfil} recalls several basic results from \cite{mhs} concerning non-abelian filtrations, mixed Hodge structures and mixed twistor structures.
-These are adapted slightly here to specialise to non-positively weighted homotopy types.